KBeltz/06-23-strava_lite/README.md

 I should not be able to:

-* Create a user that doesn't have an id, first name, and last name.
+* Create a cyclist that doesn't have an id, first name, and last name.
-* Create a bike without an id and a user id.
+* Create a bike without an id and a cyclist id.
-* Create a ride without an id, user id, and miles.
+* Create a ride without an id, cyclist id, and miles.

 ###Requirements